juyingnan/vccf/docs/readme.md

 **Stastics comparison between 2D and 3D segmentation**

-Average number of all immune cells within 30 um of a T Helper cell in 2D (red) and 3D (blue) for each donor sample.
+(A) Average number of all immune cells within 30 um of a T Helper cell in 2D (red) and 3D (blue) for each donor sample.
 Overall, the number of immune cellswithin 30 um of a T Helper cell was higher in 3D compared to 2D with 10-70% more cells found in 3D; (B) Maximum number of immune cells within 30 μm of a T Helpercell.
 There was variation across all regions, for example, region 7 there a cluster of 11 immune cells within 30 μm were foun d in 3D while 3 cells were quantified in 2D.

+**(A)**
 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/10.png" alt="alt text" title="image Title" />

+**(B)**
 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/11.png" alt="alt text" title="image Title" />

 Histogram of distance to nearest endothelial cells from each immune cell (CD68, T-Helper, T-Killer, and T-Reg).
 3D distance tends to have much shorter distance (3D was capped at 1000 um for visualization.
 Two sample Kolmogorov-Smirnov test was performed to confirm that there is statistically significant difference between the 2D and 3D distributions for total immune cell counts (D =0.43, p-value <2.2e-16)